aileot/nvim-laurel/README.md

 [![badge/license]][path/to/license]
 [![badge/test]][workflow/test]
 _A set of macros for Neovim config_\
-_highly inspired by the builtin Nvim Lua standard library and by good old Vim script_
+inspired by the builtin Nvim Lua standard library and by good old Vim script\_

 ![image/nvim-laurel-demo]